Psycho-educational Assessment

 Autism Spectrum Disorder (ASD) Assessment

-Autism Spectrum Disorder (ASD) assessment for diagnosis, utilising a range of instruments including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Autism Diagnostic Interview Schedule, Revised (ADI-R) which can be administered from the age of 12 months (ADOS-2) or from a mental age of 2 years (ADI-R).
+This usually utilises a range of instruments including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Autism Diagnostic Interview Schedule, Revised (ADI-R).
+These can be administered from the age of 12 months (ADOS-2) or from a mental age of 2 years (ADI-R).

 These are considered the “gold standard” assessment tools often required for official funding for the school and community (National Disability Insurance Scheme; NDIS).